ibm-cloud-docs/hs-crypto-cli-plugin/hs-crypto-cli.md

 #### hpcs uko managed-key-sync
 {: #command-uko-key-sync}

-Sync a managed key in keystores.
+Perform the synchronization operation on a managed key to align the states in the associated keystores.

 ```
-ibmcloud hpcs uko managed-key-sync --id ID --uko-vault UKO-VAULT --if-match IF-MATCH
+ibmcloud hpcs uko managed-key-sync --id ID --if-match IF-MATCH
 ```

 - Command options

     --id (string)
     :   Required.
 The UUID of the key.
 You can use the `ibmcloud hpcs uko managed-keys` command to retrieve the key UUID.

-    --uko-vault (string)
-    :   Required.
-The UUID of the vault where the update is to take place.
-You can use the `ibmcloud hpcs uko vaults` command to retrieve the vault UUID.

     --if-match (string)
     :   Required.
 The precondition of the update, which is the value of the ETag from the header on a GET request.
 You can use the `ibmcloud hpcs uko managed-key` command to retrieve the ETag.